appsquickly/Typhoon-Swift-Example/README.md

 Typhoon is a non-profit, community driven project.
 We only ask that if you've found it useful to star us on Github or send a tweet mentioning us (<a href="https://twitter.com/appsquickly">@appsquickly</a>).
 If you've written Typhoon related blog or tutorial, or published a new Typhoon powered app, we'd certainly be happy to hear about that too.

+Typhoon is sponsored and lead by <a href="http://appsquick.ly">AppsQuick.ly</a> with <a href="https://github.com/appsquickly/Typhoon/graphs/contributors">contributions from around the world</a>.

 ***Thanks @hongcheng for the excellent <a href="https://github.com/honcheng/PaperFold-for-iOS">Paperfold</a> animation, and @michaeljbishop for the <a href="https://github.com/michaeljbishop/NGAParallaxMotion">parallax effect</a>. ***